MaximeGDFR/GNL_42/README.md

 ## About

-The 42 school's get_next_line project is where we learn to read from a file descriptor, as well as the use of static variables.
+The 42 school's __get_next_line__ project is where we learn to read from a __file descriptor__, as well as the use of __static variables__.

 This function returns a single line from a given file descriptor.
-If called in a loop, get_next_line returns the entire contents of a file, line by line until it reaches the end of the file.
+If called in a loop, get_next_line returns the entire contents of a file, __line by line until it reaches the end of the file__.
 It can be compiled specifying any buffer size.

 ## Usage
 This function is not a stand-alone program, its files must be included and compiled within another project.